German, Serbian Patriarch

-Education and early career
+Early life

-Patriarch German was born Hranislav Đorić on August 19, 1899, in the spa town of Jošanička Banja in central Serbia, in a family of teachers, and latter priest.
-His father, Mihajlo Đorić of Velika Drenova, graduated from the prestigious Saint Sava Seminary in Belgrade in 1895.
-Hranislav Đorić received a broad education and was among most educated members of the Serbian clergy, attending primary school in Velika Drenova and Kruševac, seminary in Belgrade and Sremski Karlovci (graduating in 1921), studying law in Paris' Sorbonne and finally graduating from the University of Belgrade's Orthodox Theology Faculty in 1942.
+German was born as Hranislav Đorić on 19 August 1899 in the spa town of Jošanička Banja in central Serbia, in a family of teachers, and latter priest.
+His father, Mihajlo Đorić of Velika Drenova, graduated from the prestigious Saint Sava Seminary in Belgrade in 1895. Đorić received a broad education and was among most educated members of the Serbian clergy, attending primary school in Velika Drenova and Kruševac, seminaries in Belgrade and Sremski Karlovci (graduating in 1921), studying law at the University of Sorbonne and finally graduating from the Faculty of Orthodox Theology of the University of Belgrade in 1942.

-He was ordained a deacon by the bishop of Žiča Jefrem, and appointed the clerk of the Canon-law Court in Čačak and also a catechist in the Čačak's high school.
+He was ordained a deacon by the bishop of Žiča Jefrem, and appointed the clerk of the Canon-law Court in Čačak and also a catechist in the Čačak Gymnasium.
 Due to ill health, he left the administrative jobs and 1927, he was ordained a presbyter, receiving his own parish of Miokovci.
 In 1931 he was transferred to a parish in Vrnjačka Banja.
-After the election of Serbian Patriarch Gavrilo V in 1938, father Hranislav became a referent of the Holy Synod of the Serbian Orthodox Church.
-In that capacity, he was elected a vicar bishop of Moravica and, becoming a widower, he took monastic vows in Studenica monastery, July 7, 1951, acquiring the name German (Herman).
-Patriarch Vikentije, together with bishops Valerijan of Šumadija, Nikanor of Bačka and Vasilije of Banja Luka ordained him a bishop, July 15 in Cathedral Church of Belgrade.
+After the election of Patriarch Gavrilo V in 1938, father Hranislav became a referent of the Holy Synod of the Serbian Orthodox Church.
+In that capacity, he was elected a vicar bishop of Moravica and, becoming a widower, he took monastic vows in Studenica Monastery on 7 July 1951, acquiring the name German (Herman).
+Patriarch Vikentije II, together with bishops Valerijan of Šumadija, Nikanor of Bačka, and Vasilije of Banja Luka, ordained him a bishop on 15 July in Cathedral of Saint Archangel Michael in Belgrade.
 The new bishop became at the same time the secretary general of the Holy Synod and editor in chief of the Glasnik, the official gazette of the Serbian Orthodox Church.

-In 1952 he was appointed a bishop of the Eparchy of Buda in Hungary, by Holy Assembly of Hiyerarchs of Serbian Orthodox Church.
+In 1952 he was appointed a bishop of the Eparchy of Buda.
 However, as Hungarian authorities didn't approve his appointment neither allowed him to enter the country, so he was never officially enthroned.
 In 1956 he was appointed the bishop of Žiča, at that time, semi-officially, the second office of importance in the church, after the patriarch.
-In this capacity, he was also an administrator (acting bishop) of Budimlja and Polimlje and Raška and Prizren eparchies.
+In this capacity, he was also an administrator of Budimlja and Polimlje and Raška and Prizren eparchies.